 The Civil Justice Council (CJC) is currently conducting a review of pre-action protocols (PAPs).
-An Interim Report (link, opens in a new tab) prepared by the working group, and its subcommittees, is open for consultation until 10am on Friday 21 January 2022.
+An Interim Report prepared by the working group, and its subcommittees, was published in November 2021.
+It was open for public consultation until 10am on Friday 21 January 2022.

 The review will look at all aspects of PAPs including their purpose, whether they are working effectively in practice and what reforms, if any, are required.